shellu1/Malaria-Disease-Detection-using-Convolutional-Neural-Network/README.md

-Malaria Disease Detection using Red Blood Cells
+Malaria Disease Detection using Convolutional Neural Network

 Introduction: Malaria, a life-threatening disease caused by Plasmodium parasites, spreads to people through the bites of some infected female Anopheles mosquitoes.
 This project focuses on the development of a deep learning model for the classification of malaria parasitized and uninfected cell images.